 Agha Shahid Ali, author of Backdrop, is well-known for his dexterity in poem writing.
-Though he knew Urdu and Arabic language well, he chose to prefer writing and showing his poetic works through English Language.
-His is a ghazalesque style, which means all his poetry have been presented in ghazal form, but in English Language.
+Though he knew Urdu and Arabic language well, he chose to prefer writing and showing his poetic works through the English Language.
+His is a ghazalesque style, which means all his poetry has been presented in ghazal form, but in the English Language.
 This great achievement has not only gained him immense recognition among the hearts of ghazal lovers and poem lovers, but also among those who believe that ghazal just has one style and one form.
 Through famous ghazals like Backdrop ‘In Exiles‘ and many more other ghazals and poetic style, he has been able to gain huge success.
 Though born and brought up in Kashmir, educated in America, Ali never forgot his love for Srinagar, Kashmir, and had always raised his voice against the atrocities against Kashmiris.
-In order to express his love, pangs, pains and sorrow, he used the poetic tools, and was to great extent successful in reaching his message to the targeted people.
+In order to express his love, pangs, pains, and sorrow, he used the poetic tools and was, to great extent, successful in reaching his message to the targeted people.

 Style and Form of Poem